gmariotti/lassim/README.md

 What's next?
 ------------

+- Analysis of peripherals genes against an existing core system.
 - Possibility of installing `source/core` as a Python module.
-- Peripherals genes against the core system.
+- Configuration file for setting terminal parameters.
 - New kind of base implementation for the optimization process, in order to use different algorithm in different ways.
 - New formats for input data.